Improved cosmological constraints on axion-lepton interactions: Cosmological analysis methodology

 To constrain the parameter space of our model, we perform Markov Chain Monte Carlo (MCMC) analyses by connecting \texttt{CLASS} to the \texttt{MontePython} sampler\footnote{\url{https://github.com/brinckmann/montepython_public}}~\cite{Audren:2012wb, Brinckmann:2018cvx}.
-We consider two complementary strategies: 1) fixing the axion mass $m_a$ and varying the other parameters (see Section~\ref{sec:results}); 2) varying all the parameters with $m_a$ having a log-flat prior (see Appendix~\ref{app: full-scans}).
+We consider two complementary strategies: 1) fixing the axion mass $m_a$ and varying the other parameters (see Section~\ref{sec:results}); 2) varying all the parameters with $m_a$ having a log-flat prior (see \ref{app: full-scans}).
 We choose to fix the mass of axions for several reasons: first of all, when the mass is varied across a few orders of magnitude the MCMC scan tends to concentrate in the regions where the likelihood is the highest (below 0.1 eV), which complicates the determination of the $f/|C|$ bound at higher masses.
 Furthermore, the constraint in this region is already well approximated by the $\dNeff$ limit.
 Fixing the mass allows us to probe the whole mass region more robustly.
 Second, from the particle physics model-building perspective the axion mass is often a \textit{prediction} rather than a free parameter (unlike the coupling), hence the first strategy is more aligned with setting cosmological constraints on particular axion models.

-We impose priors on all cosmological parameters as summarized in Table~\ref{tab:priors}.
 The sum of neutrino masses consists of the contributions from three degenerate massive species, each with a mass $m_\nu \in [0.02,\,0.1]$ eV, such that $\sum m_\nu \geq 0.06$ eV.
 The axion interaction parameter $f/|C|$ is scanned with a log-flat prior, taking $\log_{10}(f/|C|/{\rm GeV})$ in the range $[4.0,\,8.0]$ for LFC $\tau$ couplings, $[6.0,\,8.0]$ for LFC $e$ and $\mu$ couplings, $[7.0,\,9.0]$ for LFV $\mu$ couplings, and $[4.7,\,9.0]$ for LFV $\tau$ couplings.
+Note that for large values of $f/|C|$ axion abundance becomes negligible, see Fig. \ref{fig:dNeff_all}.
+Consequently, the data loses sensitivity to this parameter, leading to flat posteriors and prior-dependent limits.
+In \ref{App: Prior Dependence}, we use the $\mu$ LFC and $\tau$ LFV couplings as examples to illustrate how different choices for the upper prior limit impact our constraints, demosntrating that the choice reported in this section leads to conservative limits.
 Planck nuisance parameters are varied with the standard Gaussian priors provided in the official likelihoods.
-For the parameters listed as "wide (uninformative)'', we adopt flat priors with ranges chosen sufficiently broad that the resulting posteriors are determined entirely by the data.
+All remaining baseline cosmological parameters are assigned flat priors sufficiently broad that the resulting posteriors are entirely likelihood-dominated.